Sports On Canvas

 A process whereby a photograph is taken of an original painting.
 Then it is reproduced with an offset lithograph printing press which normally uses only four colors.
 These four colors are blended together to give the appearance of many colors.
 In today's high tech printing, expensive presses can get very close to the original colors in a painting within one hour after the color is approved and correct.
 Sports Art Etc teams up only with publishers who use acid-free paper.
 Given proper care (see below), a lithograph should last a lifetime.

-Why is a lithograph so much more expensive than a poster?
-The process for making a poster and lithograph are similar.
+a poster and lithograph are similar.
 However, the paper used for lithographs is typically acid-free and a much higher grade of paper, while the paper used for posters is, for lack of a better word, cheap.
 Because the poster paper is not of museum quality, chances are fading will occur in the near future.

 Giclée Print